-The Neighbourhood Network is a Hull based charity, that aims to support residents and partner agencies in reducing crime, developing a good community and creating a safe environmental to live in, where people are neighbourly and support one another.
+The Neighbourhood Network is a Hull based charity.
+It aims to support residents and partner agencies in reducing crime and developing a good community.
+This creates a safe environment for everyone to live in.

 - held crime reduction events

 - contributed information about those committing crime and anti-social behaviour